-The financial liabilities included in this category are initially measured at fair value, which, unless evidence exists to the contrary, is the transaction price, which is equivalent to the fair value of the consideration received, less the transaction costs directly attributable thereto.
-Inherent transaction costs are capitalised.
+The financial liabilities included in this category are initially measured at fair value, which, unless evidence exists to the contrary, is considered to be the transaction price, which is equivalent to the fair value of the consideration received, less the transaction costs directly attributable thereto.
+That is to say, inherent transaction costs are capitalised.